JetBrains/jpa-buddy-documentation/reverse-engineering/reverse-engineering.md

 #### Dealing With Unknown Types

 For some SQL types, there is no exact match to Java classes.
-In this case, JPA Buddy does not set the type so as not to generate non-working code.
+In this case, JPA Buddy does not set the type to prevent generating non-working code.
 You will need to choose the attribute type yourself.
 You can also configure default type mappings for each DBMS in the [settings](#type-mappings).

-If you have the <a href="https://github.com/vladmihalcea/hibernate-types" target="_blank">HibernateTypes</a> library in your project dependencies list, JPA Buddy can find suitable types in this library and automatically suggests them for the unsupported SQL types during reverse engineering:
+If you have the <a href="https://github.com/vladmihalcea/hibernate-types" target="_blank">HibernateTypes</a> library in your project dependencies list, JPA Buddy can automatically suggest suitable types from the library for the unsupported SQL types during reverse engineering:

 <div class="youtube">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/uBjxdAmVDuI" title="YouTube video player" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>